aesophor/vigilante/README.md

 <div align="center">
-<h3>VIGILANTE</h3>
+<h3>REQUIEM</h3>
 <img src="/Documentation/images/explore3.png">
 </div>

 ## Overview
-Vigilante is a 2D side-scrolling single-player RPG which offers gaming experience similar to Maplestory, Castlevania and The Elder Scrolls Series.
-Vigilante features an intriguing vampire storyline, allowing the player to grow from a nobody eventually to a vampiric lord.
+Requiem is a 2D side-scrolling single-player RPG which offers gaming experience similar to Maplestory, Castlevania and The Elder Scrolls Series.
+Requiem features an intriguing vampire storyline, allowing the player to grow from a nobody eventually to a vampiric lord.
 It also provides plenty of maps, enemies, magics, and equipments to discover.

 Similar to The Elder Scrolls series, the player can team up with certain NPCs and go adventure together.
 The player can either take side with the vampire hunters and save the world from the vampires' plot, or join the vampires and bring destruction to the world.
 The storyline will be tailored based on the player's playstyle.